gerardog1/IT-Labs/AD-Basics/Hands-On.md

 By default, all the machines that join a domain (except for the DCs) will be put in the container called "Computers".
 <img width="754" height="417" alt="image" src="https://github.com/user-attachments/assets/7423e833-7ddb-4c53-82ce-6bac28a4c1d3" />

 There is not only machines here, but also servers.
 We would very likely want the machines used daily to have different policies from the servers.
-Let's do this by creating seperate OUs; Workstations, Servers, & Domain Controllers (auto created by Windows)
+Let's seperate them by creating seperate OUs; Workstations, Servers, & Domain Controllers (auto created by Windows)
 <img width="754" height="366" alt="image" src="https://github.com/user-attachments/assets/3d0748fb-ac5f-4253-b967-733f1fb5a81b" />

 Now we move the corresponding machines to our newly made OUs.